Piquette Avenue Industrial Historic District

 The Piquette Avenue Industrial Historic District is a historic district located along Piquette Street in Detroit, Michigan, from Woodward Avenue on the west to Hastings Street on the east.
 The district extends approximately one block south of Piquette to Harper, and one block north to the Grand Trunk Western Railroad Line.
 It was listed on the National Register of Historic Places in 2004.

 The area along Piquette was an important center for automobile production in the early 20th century.
 Ford Motor Company, Studebaker, Cadillac, Dodge, and Regal Motor Car had plants in the area, as well as suppliers such as Fisher Body.
 In 1910, the two largest automobile producers in the world, Studebaker and Ford, were located next door to each other on Piquette.
 Although the area is largely empty and derelict now, as recently as the 1950s there were 50,000 workers employed in plants in the district.

 General history

 Major railroad infrastructure, known as the Milwaukee Junction, was built in the 1890s to facilitate industrial expansion in the city of Detroit.
 The heart of Milwaukee Junction was Piquette Avenue, although industrial plants were built in this area on both sides of Woodward Avenue, with the automotive industry prominently involved.
 The area west of Woodward and south of the railroad tracks is the New Amsterdam Historic District, while a portion of the area east of Woodward is now the Piquette Avenue Industrial Historic District.

 Buildings

-Autocar Service Building
+Autocar Service Building (234 Piquette)

 The Autocar Service Building is located on the southwest corner of Piquette and Brush.

-It is currently owned by the City of Detroit Parks and Recreation Department.
+In April 2024, Detroit Public Media announced that it had purchased the building to redevelop as its new headquarters.
+The building was previously owned by and used as a storage facility by the city's parks and recreation department, although there were plans to repurpose it for the Architectural Salvage Warehouse of Detroit.